stevedonovan/Lake/doc/index.md

     gcc -c -O1 -MMD  two.c
     gcc one.o two.o   -o first.exe

-Here the source files are explicitly defined by the `src` parameter (without extension), and the project name continues to define the name of the output file.

 This simple lakefile does dependency checking; if a source file changes, then it is recompiled, and the program is relinked since it depends on the output of the compilation.
 We don't need to rebuild files that have not changed.

     $> touch one.c